Safeguarding Adults at Risk

 - A clear and robust responding and reporting procedure for indicators or allegations of abuse or poor practice

-- Ensure all Safeguarding Officers and Coaches attend a recognised face to face safeguarding workshop with refresher training taken every 3 years.
+- Ensure all Safeguarding Officers and Coaches attend a recognised safeguarding workshop with refresher training taken every 3 years.